eric-wood/kiskeleton/README.md

 There's two phases to using the tool:

-- Creating a new spreadsheet from an existing symbol
+- Creating a new spreadsheet (possibly from an existing library/symbol)
 - Generating a symbol library from the input spreadsheet

 ### Creating a new spreadsheet

-You'll need to point the tool to the symbol you want to derive your spreadsheet from, and tell it where to output it.
+The `new` command helps you scaffold your spreadsheet.
+With no options provided, a blank spreadsheet with the minimum required fields is created.

+You can also pass in the `library` and `symbol` options, which let you bootstrap it from a full existing library, or an existing symbol.

 This example uses the default resistor symbol as an input: